-"We are crew, not passengers, strengthened by acts of consequential service to others." - Kurt Hahn of Directors is responsible for implementing the evaluation of the Organization Director.
+The Governance Committee of the Board of Directors is responsible for implementing the evaluation of the Organization Director.
 The evaluation uses a survey that is sent to all board members, and all of the staff of the organization.
 The scores and comments are aggregated by sub group (i.e. board members or staff) and shared with the Organization Director who also completes a self-reflection.
 The Organization Director, the Board President and the Governance Committee Chair work together to develop goals that will guide the work of the Organization Director for the next two years, and they schedule regular meetings to review progress on the goals.